← Back to 後漢書

 [] 西西 西 西 使

-Commentary: ru xiang marks tributary audiences.”
+Commentary: ru xiang marks tributary audiences.
 Kong Anguo places Western Host beyond Longxi.”
-Commentary names a Pamir pass though characters fail.”
+Commentary names a Pamir pass though characters fail.
 Local lore ties the pass name to cliff goats.”
-Jiao marks frontier tracks.”
-Nine relays bridge distant grammar.”
-The Great Tradition recounts ninefold relay tribute.”
-Shuo Di labels northern herdsmen.”
+Jiao marks frontier tracks.
+Nine relays bridge distant grammar.
+The Shangshu dazhuan says: "In the time of King Cheng of Zhou, the Yueshang clan came through nine layers of translation and presented white pheasants as tribute."
+Shuo Di labels northern herdsmen.
 The Rites assign interpreters to four barbarians.”

 94